 Gardening Now in Arizona

 When it comes to gardening and planting, spring in the desert is your time to head outdoors and put in some work.
-Although it can feel like Arizona lacks seasons, spring time is indeed the best for getting your new plants in the ground to take hold before the hot weather rolls in.
-Make your choices accordingly and get your landscaping into shape:
+Although it can feel like Arizona lacks seasons, spring time is indeed the best for getting your plants in the ground to take hold before the hot weather rolls in.
+Incorporate your new landscaping into your outdoor home design for an eye-popping view.

 Ideal Growing Season

-Late February to the end of May comprises the best growing period in regards to rainfall, temperature, and other factors necessary to help your plants thrive.
-While this doesn’t mean you are restricted to this specific window, if working outside of these months, you may need to dedicate a little extra TLC for your plants to protect them from frost or, conversely, sun.
+So, what is the best time to start a garden?
+Late February to the end of May comprises the best growing period for rainfall and temperatures.
+Whether you do not have a green thumb and are Googling, “Plants that I can’t kill,” you may need to dedicate a little extra TLC for your plants to protect them from frost or, conversely, sun.

 The second iteration of the Arizona growing season falls between September and May.
 But for now, these are the types of plants Creative Environments recommends to give your property a beautiful boost: